Is Sip Tax Free?

 Tax Benefits of SIP Investments

-Under Section 80C of the Income Tax Act, Systematic Investment Plans (SIPs) provide tax advantages for investments made in Equity-Linked Savings Schemes (ELSS).
-The annual deduction up to ₹1.5 lakh for contributions lowers taxable income.
+Under Section 80C of the Income Tax Act, Systematic Investment Plans (SIPs) provide tax advantages (under the old tax regime) for investments made in Equity-Linked Savings Schemes (ELSS).
+The annual deduction of up to ₹1.5 lakh for contributions reduces taxable income.

-ELSS investments also come with a lock-in period of 3 years, providing both tax savings and potential for long-term capital appreciation.
+ELSS investments also come with a lock-in period of 3 years, and for SIPs, each instalment has its own 3-year lock-in from the date of investment, providing both tax savings and potential for long-term capital appreciation.
 This makes SIPs an attractive option for tax-conscious investors.
-In addition, there’s an exemption under which long-term capital gains tax is not applicable if the gains are less than ₹1.25 lakh per financial year.
+In addition, there’s an exemption under which long-term capital gains tax is not applicable if the gains are less than ₹1.25 lakh per financial year (under Section 112A; gains above this are taxed at applicable LTCG rates).

 Wealth Creation Through SIP